 Some producers who were not subsidized before-such as fruit, vegetable, and nut producers-received significant R&D money that opens the door to future subsidies.
-The bill includes what was lauded as the "first-ever livestock title," for yet another group that was not previously subsidized.
+The bill includes what was lauded as the "first-ever livestock title" for yet another group that was not previously subsidized.
 And special earmarks got some others on board-the "trail to nowhere," a taxpayer-funded land swap; forests that house fish got some money, as did salmon fisheries.

 And for what?
 Many farm subsidies go to rich farmers.
 The per-person annual limit for subsidy eligibility is \$500,000 for non-farm income and \$750,000 per year for farm income.
-Thus, a married couple could have farm income of \$1.5 million per year and still collect tax-payer-funded payments.
+Thus, a married couple could have farm income of \$1.5 million per year and still collect taxpayer-funded payments.

-The U.S. sugar program needs drastic reform.
+The U.S. sugar program-one of the most egregious farm programs-needs drastic reform.
 The 2008 Farm Bill increases sugar price supports, provides incentives for using sugar for ethanol rather than food, further restricts imports of sugar, and may violate existing trade agreements.

 Thus, many agricultural producers continue to enjoy subsidies and price supports, which cost taxpayers, increase food costs, and disproportionately impact low-income consumers who pay a larger percentage of their income for food.
-And many government agricultural programs continue to restrict imports of various products, such as sugar and ethanol; this leads to higher costs for food and fuel.
-This must change.
+And many government agricultural programs continue to restrict imports of various products, such as sugar and ethanol.
+This leads to higher costs for food and fuel.
+This situation must change.

 With the current financial crisis and recession, policy makers should immediately address ways to reduce large-scale government waste.
-The 111th Congress should reform existing farm programs that waste taxpayers' money, increase consumer costs, threaten U.S. credibility in promoting open trade, and harm developing countries' ability to compete in the world market.
+Congress will negotiate the 2012 Farm Bill in 2011.
+Policy makers should take a hard look at existing farm programs that waste taxpayers' money, increase consumer costs, threaten U.S. credibility in promoting open trade, and harm developing countries' ability to compete in the world market.